This website is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Anti-virus software carrying a seal of approval from these test organizations will undoubtedly do the job efficiently.

-Since your anti-virus software will be used on a daily basis, it should be both easy to understand and operate whether you are a complete novice or seasoned expert.
+It should be both easy to understand and operate whether you are a complete novice or seasoned expert.
 Walkthroughs, alerts and warnings should be straight forward and clear in their direction.

 Help and support are critical components in choosing an anti-virus program or full security system.
 Most companies will offer standard support such as FAQs or online manuals and some will have active user forums.
 However, these may not always answer the questions you have.
 Tougher problems may require telephone and/or email support which could incur additional fees.
 Apart from the limitations in features, one of the main differences between paid and free anti-virus tools is often the inclusion of technical support.